rlve/NethermindSeniorQAEngineerAssignment-RK/README.md

 - Add thresholds to the K6 script to automatically check for performance regressions in the endpoints.
 - Explore other reporters for K6 and enhance the report presentation in the summary.
 - Optimize the caching strategy for the sync data.
 Currently, it is saved in every run; adding logic to save only when necessary could improve efficiency.
-- Manage test configurations using dotenv or the node-config-ts package.
-Currently, there is minimal configuration data, and the client endpoint is hardcoded in the file.
+- Manage test configurations using `dotenv` or `node-config-ts` package.
+Currently, there is minimal configuration data, which is hardcoded in the files.

 ### Waiting for Full Sync Strategy